pulumi/docs/reference/cd-aws-code-services.md

 ### Service Role

 When Pulumi runs, it needs credentials in order to make any changes to AWS resources.
-When `pulumi update` is running on the CloudBuild machine, it will default to using the credentials of the AWS CodeBuild Service role defined in the CodeBuild project.
+When `pulumi up` is running on the CloudBuild machine, it will default to using the credentials of the AWS CodeBuild Service role defined in the CodeBuild project.

 In order for Pulumi to successfully update the stack, the running CodeBuild service role needs to